testla-project/testla-screenplay-playwright-js/docs/screenplay_pattern_overview/screenplay_pattern.md

 # Screenplay Pattern Overview

-The Screenplay Pattern is a user-centered approach to writing high-quality automated tests.
+The Screenplay Pattern is a user-centered approach for writing high-quality automated tests.
 It guides you to effective use of abstraction levels, helps you align tests with business language, and promotes good testing and software development practices.

 Instead of focusing on low-level, interface-oriented interactions, you describe your test scenarios in a similar way to how you would explain them to a human - an actor in a screenplay sense.
 You write simple, readable and highly reusable code that instructs actors what activities to perform and what things to check.
 The domain-specific test language you create is used to express scripts - the activities you want the actors to perform in a particular test scenario.